soligen2010/dspmeterv1/README.md

 ## S-Meter Boost Circuit
 Included is a schematic of the op amp circuit I used to increase the level of the VOL-HIGH input.
 I noticed that lower level signals seemed to have very low resolution in the ADC.
 By amplifying the signal, there is more resolution at the low end, but it maxes out the high end sooner.
 I also added a Zener diode to protect the ADC input.
 The amplification is compensated by adjusting the #define SMETER_GAIN in i2cmeter2.h (raise the number to lower the displayed value.)
 To calibrate, feed the radio an S9 level signal and adjust the value until the meter just passes the S9 reading.

-The SMETER_GAIN setting I used for my uBitx V4 board with the op-amp circuit is 1.5.
-Since I have made come mods to my uBitx, your calibration may vary.
+The SMETER_GAIN setting I used for my uBitx V4 board with the op-amp circuit is 1.6.
+Since I have made some mods to my uBitx, your calibration may vary.

 With the op amp circuit I used, the ADC maxes out at about S9 + 10db.
-However, I run an AGC, and with the AGC turned on, the ADC doesn't max out.
-Ideally I think the SMeter should be calibrated without the AGC, but you can do it either way at your preference.
+However, I run the AGC from kit-projects.com, and with the AGC turned on, the ADC doesn't max out.
+Personally, I think the S-Meter should be calibrated with the AGC off, but you can do it either way at your preference.

 ## License
 I follow the same license terms as Dr. Lee.
 I do not claim any license for this code.